 Our series on Outdoor Allies profiles rad outdoor advocates and their approaches to protecting public lands.
-Today we’re hearing from Jess Wahl, Government Affairs Manager at Outdoor Industry Association and one of the most influential people in the outdoor recreation policy world.
+Today we’re hearing from Jess Wahl, Executive Director of the Outdoor Recreation Roundtable and former Government Affairs Manager at Outdoor Industry Association.
+Jess is one of the most influential people in the outdoor recreation policy world.
 In one of the most contentious Congresses of our time, Jess spearheaded the passage of truly bipartisan legislation for outdoor recreation.
 Today, she spills the details on how to make progress in a gridlocked capitol and the biggest challenges the outdoor industry faces.

 Tell us a little bit about what you like to do outside and some of your favorite places to go.

 In my profession, and in the outdoors, I’m more of a generalist.
 I take the 30,000 foot level on a lot of topics and I feel that way with my outdoor pursuits.
 I like climbing, paddling and trail running, mountain biking, surfing, SUPing and skiing but am not amazing at any of those activities because I switch it up so often.
 I also live in a 400 square foot apartment in downtown DC so having access to many of my favorite activities depend on a friend with a car and rentals!
 Rock Creek Park and the Potomac provide me with immediate outdoor running, fishing and paddling opportunities but my soul craves the ocean so that’s where I head for a re-fresh.